manishrps/DP-900T00A-Azure-Data-Fundamentals/Instructions/Cloudlabs/Module 03: Lab 4: Manage Azure File storage.md

     ![](media/lab4/ise-1.png)
     ![](media/lab4/ise-2.png)

 9. Now open windows explorer and verify mounted drive.
+You can upload and download files to the share using this mounted drive.

     ![](media/lab4/mount-fs.png)